Western barn owl: Behaviour and ecology

 Like most owls, the barn owl is crepuscular to nocturnal, relying on its acute sense of hearing when hunting in complete darkness.
 It often becomes active shortly before dusk and can be seen during the day when relocating from one roosting site to another.
 In Britain, it sometimes hunts by day.
 This practice may depend on whether the owl is mobbed by other birds if it emerges in daylight.
-However, in Britain, some barn owls continue to hunt by day even when mobbed by birds like magpies, rooks and black-headed gulls, such diurnal activity possibly occurring when the previous night has been wet or windy making hunting difficult.
+However, in Britain, some western barn owls continue to hunt by day even when mobbed by birds like the Eurasian magpie, rook and black-headed gull, such diurnal activity possibly occurring when the previous night has been wet or windy making hunting difficult.
 By contrast, in southern Europe and the tropics, the birds seem to be almost exclusively nocturnal, with the few birds that hunt by day being severely mobbed.
+Sometimes other birds such as jackdaws (Corvus monedula) nest in the same hollow tree or building and seem to live harmoniously with the owls.